-A. How you spend your time
+A. Finding Your Personal Statement subject: How do you spend your spare time?

 1. In class: What are your academic and intellectual interests?